hoalexander44/MomentumTeamWebsite/Blogs/AtticusMaBlog.md

 Negative: Family matters unfortunately appeared out of no where and I had to miss our group meeting.
 I am a little behind as of now and need to catch up with the rest of the group.

 Upcoming: This week I look forward to working on the current ticket I have on Trello and work on fixing the sliding mechanic.
 Hopefully there aren't anymore random events that prevent me from attending the meetings.

+### PPJ03

+Atticus Ma, PPJ03

+Tasks:

+1. Refactoring code for sliding mechanic: 4 hours
+2. Debugging slide mechanic: 2 hours

+Total hours: 6 hours

+Positive: Unlike last week, I was able to accomplish my ticket on time and learned a lot from the experience.
+Most of the programming was partner programming with Michael and we were able to compare each others' ideas and figure out the best solution for refactoring the slide mechanic.
+It is basically polished and needs a little more bug testing before we merge it into the actual game.
+I was also happy that I could attend all the meetings that my group held.

+Negative: Only negatives were that our programming usually had to be near night time which was a bit of annoying due to family matters and overall scheduling.

+Upcoming: This week I look forward to working on refactoring the abilities hopefully since we changed our gameplay loop.
+Due to the new gameplay loop, some of the abilities seem a little too over powered and might need a bit of adjustment.